xbucchiotty/test_with_scalatest/README.md

 			result should be(in(EUR))
 	    }
 	}

+NB : One limitation of this syntax is the number of parenthesis.

 ###Step 4 : implicit conversion
 How can we get rid of the following line which is not important for the test?